This post may contain affiliate links.

 - Salt and pepper

-Stir in the flour and mix well so it's disbursed through the vegetables.
+- Add the meat back into the pan with the vegetables and stir in the flour and mix well so it's disbursed through.